maxint-rd/TM16xx/README.md

 As of end 2024 many more chips are supported: TM1620B, TM1623C, TM1626A, TM1616B, TM1628A, TM1629A, TM1629B, TM1629C, TM1629D, TM1636, TM1639, TM1640B, TM1642, TM1643, TM1665, TM1667.
 Note that while their features are supported via the [generic class TM16xxIC](#generic-class-tm16xxic), I don't have them all in my collection and they have not all been tested.
 Please please let me know your findings if you have tested one of them.

+___NEW___  - In 2025 support was added for the [TM1621 and TM1622 LCD drivers](https://github.com/maxint-rd/TM16xx/wiki/TM16xx-chips-features-and-support#tm16xx-lcd-driver-chips), including specific support for the HT1621 based 6 x 7-segment PDC-6X1 module and the TM1622 based DM8BA10 module with 10 x 16-segment alphanumeric digits.
+The TM1621D was tested with a 3x7-segment mini LCD display.
+Other variations (TM1621B, TM1621C, TM1622B) were not tested, but may work.

 For a full overview of all the chips and their current level of support go to [TM16xx chips features and support](https://github.com/maxint-rd/TM16xx/wiki/TM16xx-chips-features-and-support).

 See the [documents folder](/documents) for datasheets containing more information about these chips and their pinouts.